Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 - Display stacking status

 :::tip
-Alternatively to integration using JS libraries, you can use the [Rust CLI](https://gist.github.com/kantai/c261ca04114231f0f6a7ce34f0d2499b) or [JS CLI](/tutorials/stacking-using-cli).
+Alternatively, to integration using JS libraries, you can use the [Rust CLI](https://gist.github.com/kantai/c261ca04114231f0f6a7ce34f0d2499b) or [JS CLI](/tutorials/stacking-using-cli).
 :::

 ## Prerequisites

-First, you'll need to understand the [Stacking mechanism](https://docs.stacks.co/understand-stacks/stacking).
+First, you must understand the [Stacking mechanism](https://docs.stacks.co/understand-stacks/stacking).

-You'll also need [NodeJS](https://nodejs.org/en/download/) `12.10.0` or higher to complete this tutorial.
-You can verify your installation by opening up your terminal and run the following command:
+To complete this tutorial, you'll also need [NodeJS](https://nodejs.org/en/download/) `12.10.0` or higher.
+You can verify your installation by opening up your terminal and running the following command:

 ```bash
 node --version